Chinese astrology: Wuxing

-Although it is usually translated as 'element' the Chinese word xing literally means something like 'changing states of being', 'permutations' or 'metamorphoses of being'.
+Although it is usually translated as 'element', the Chinese word xing literally means something like 'changing states of being', 'permutations' or 'metamorphoses of being'.
 In fact, Sinologists cannot agree on one single translation.
-The Chinese conception of 'element' is therefore quite different from the Western one.
-The Western elements were seen as the basic building blocks of matter.
-The Chinese 'elements', by contrast, were seen as ever changing and translation of xing is simply 'the five changes'.
+The Chinese notion of 'element' is therefore quite different from the Western one.
+In the west, India Vedic, and Japanese Go dai elements were seen as the basic building blocks of matter and static or stationary.
+The Chinese 'elements', by contrast, were seen as ever changing, and the transliteration of xing is simply 'the five changes' and in traditional Chinese medicine are commonly referred to as phrases.
+Things seen as associated to each xing are listed below.